084e0d1c/Quantum-ML/Notes/Quantum Leap.md

 - Ingredients in a Variational Circuit
   1. Fixed initial state (vacuum state or zero state)
   2. A quantum circuit $U(\theta)$ where the free params are $\theta$ -> the entanglement param is $\theta$
+  3. Qubit rotations will be optimized
-  3. Measurement at the output
+  4. Measurement at the output
 - They are trained by classical optimization algorithms and $\theta$ is updated with every step (assuming using Stochastic Gradient Descent)
 - A near term solution for quantum models
 - Typically they have short gate sequences, to minimize floating error in each output